 This decision is yet another instance of bureaucratic mediocrity in which values get lobbed about indiscriminately and without reason.
 The value that finally won out here was celebrity, which Chris Hedges has described as a cult.
 It leads to glorification of the absurd, famously portrayed in the tale of “The Emperor’s New Clothes.”
 Unfortunately, you see it everywhere.
 Brazilian journalist and social critic, Olavo de Carvalho, calls this the imbecilização (imbecilization) of society.

 Just as in 2009 when the Nobel committee awarded Barack Obama the Peace Prize, this decision says more about the committee than it does about Bob Dylan’s music.
 The absurdity is that there is still no peace in the Middle East (quite the contrary), and Dylan’s writing, far from encapsulating “the entire English-language tradition,” doesn’t come anywhere near that of his fellow laureates.
 Then again, it’s not supposed to do that.
 He writes song lyrics.

 There has been talk lately in university circles about the death of the humanities.
 This decision doesn’t help.
 Physicists, chemists, medical researchers, and even economists have a greater claim to the Nobel prize, not only because their disciplines build upon previous work, but because their work is about finding the truth.
 We have given up on that in the humanities, concerning ourselves more with conducting social analysis for the purpose of creating a brave new world.

 Next year, I’d like to see Country singer Alan Jackson get the award.
-His lines, “Way down yonder on the Chattahoochee, it gets hotter than a hoochie coochie,” are pure gold.
+He sings, “Way down yonder on the Chattahoochee, it gets hotter than a hoochie coochie.”